 One-pot Black-Eyed Peas and Spinach Rice is a healthy and wholesome dish, perfect for weeknight meals.
-This vegetarian and gluten free dish is easy to make in the Instant Pot or Pressure Cooker.
+This vegan and gluten-free dish is easy to make in the Instant Pot or Pressure Cooker.

-When my friend Khushboo Murarka suggested this recipe to make in the Instant Pot, I was excited to try it for dinner.
+When my friend Khushboo Murarka suggested this recipe in the Instant Pot, I was excited to try it for dinner.
 Pairing a legume with rice and vegetables is a great option for a complete vegetarian meal.
-Let’s say this is real comfort food…the kind that is good for you.
-We will make this in an Indian style, but with some basic spices that most would have in their pantry.
+Let’s say this is real comfort food that is good for you.
+We will make this in an Indian style but with some basic spices that most would have in their pantry.

 When I sat to write this recipe, I realized this is very similar to a vegan variation of Hoppin’ John.
 Hoppin’ John, also known as Carolina Peas and Rice is a peas and rice dish served in the Southern United States.
 It is said that eating it on New Year’s Day brings a prosperous year filled with luck.
 Even though we are not anywhere close to new year, I think this is perfect comfort food that you will enjoy!

 If you enjoy black-eyed peas, don’t forget to check out my Black-eyed Peas Curry recipe.
 It is a popular dishes in North India, also known as Lobhia Masala.